Can You Make It Through These Sad Films On Netflix Without Crying?

-Prepare to have your tears jerked and your heart wrenched.
-Sad movies take a lot of forms, but this list of good Netflix films to watch hits the big buttons, including some of the best movies about love, star-crossed love, concentration camps, death, and children/dinosaurs in peril.
+Sad movies take a lot of forms, but this list of good Netflix films to watch hits the big buttons, including some of the best movies to watch about love, star-crossed love, concentration camps, death, and children/dinosaurs in peril.

 Regardless of what gets your tear ducts primed and pumping, there is something in this list of must watch streaming sobfests that will get at your heart’s sorrow spot.
-“Enjoy” the 10 saddest movies on Netflix Instant right now responsibly.
+“Enjoy” the 15 saddest movies on Netflix right now responsibly.

 Schindler’s List (1993)

 It took decades in the industry for Steven Spielberg to finally earn an Oscar for one of his movies, but his win for Schindler’s List is well deserved.
-The film focuses on wealthy businessman Oskar Schindler, who spends his fortune and risks his his life to save the lives of 1,100 Jewish men and women after taking in the horrors of WWII and the concentration camps.
+The film focuses on wealthy businessman Oskar Schindler, who spends his fortune and risks his life to save the lives of 1,100 Jewish men and women after taking in the horrors of WWII and the concentration camps.
 Between the three hour running time, the cold, unrelenting cruelty of Ralph Fiennes’ portrayal of Amon Goeth, and its realistic style, it’s a bleak film.
 But there’s hope to be found in the grim black and white images.
 It’s an important story told movingly by a filmmaker at the height of his powers.

 Atonement (2007)